garysteinmetz/chhcsfun_template/README.md

 Generate user and get key-secret pair
 Create S3 bucket with format 'content.<DOMAIN_NAME_HERE>'
-Run `aws configure` and enter values
+Create a 'content' subdirectory in this bucket and place an 'index.html' file in it Run `aws configure` and enter values
 Register hosted zone at https://console.aws.amazon.com/route53/v2/hostedzones